ianyfchang/QPC/README.md

-1. define 10 Cell types by Using scRNA-seq dataset:
+1. Define 10 Cell types by Using scRNA-seq dataset:

     |Cell Type|
       |---------|